gymrek-lab/TRTools/PUBLISHING.rst

 Only maintainers of the trtools repository may publish changes to the package.
 If you are a community member and want to contribute new code, see the contributing section in the README.
-If you are a community member and have already contributed new code and want us to publish it now, please Contact Us.
-Read the README to get our contact info.
+If you are a community member and have already contributed new code and want us to publish it now, please contact us (our contact info is in the README)

 This document explains how trtools maintainers should publish new changes.
-Any maintainer wanting to publish changes should ensure that other maintainers are ready to publish before going ahead with it.
+Maintainers should reach consensus before going ahead with publishing changes.

 We use a simplified version of
 `git flow <http://web.archive.org/web/20200520162709/https://nvie.com/posts/a-successful-git-branching-model/>`_